That-Dude/Esphome-House-Alarm/README.md

     uid: !secret blue_nfc_tag
     name: "NFC tag: BLUE"
     device_class: presence
-    filters: # the NFC reader sends a lot of activation traffic, this debouces it a single activation
+    filters: # the NFC reader sends a lot of activation traffic, this debounces it a single activation
       - delayed_off: 200ms
     on_press:
       then: